EngineerFergus/DigitalSignalProcessing/README.md

 <img src="ShowCase/Resources/BandRejectImage.PNG" width=50% height=50%>

 ## Showcase
 I made a simple MVVM wpf application that has interactive controls and plots for each of these major topics.
 All plots shown in this readme were taken from this application.
-I forced myself to learn the ICommand interface and how to write a converter for anum to collections that is especially helpful for presenting options, such as in a combo box, that map directly to enumerations made in the application.
+I forced myself to learn the ICommand interface and how to write a converter for enum to collections.
+The enum converter is especially helpful for presenting options, such as in a combo box, that map directly to enumerations made in the application.